interledger/rafiki/localenv/docs/peer-setup.md

 }
 ```

-### Create Payment Pointers to Send and Receive Payments
+### Create Wallet Addresses to Send and Receive Payments

-In this step we will provision payment pointers on the primary and secondary Rafiki instances.
+In this step we will provision wallet addresses on the primary and secondary Rafiki instances.
-Payment pointers are not accounts.
+Wallet addresses are not accounts.
 Rafiki operators must supply their own "account servicing entity"
 service for actually "holding" currency.
-Rafiki provides payment pointers--addresses within the
+Rafiki provides wallet addresses--addresses within the
 ILP network to which other nodes on the network can send payments, which will then be routed
 to the account servicing entity's system and into the appropriate account.

-At the end of this step, we will have two payment pointer IDs: one provisioned on the primary
+At the end of this step, we will have two wallet address IDs: one provisioned on the primary
 instance and one provisioned on the secondary instance.
-We will use these payment pointer IDs in
+We will use these wallet address IDs in
 subsequent steps to send payments between the Rafiki instances.

 #### On the Primary Instance